The Best Way Children Learn

 Push the paper clips into the popsicle sticks as leaves for the flowers.
 This variation is a good for young preschoolers who find pushing paper clips onto the cardboard circle challenging.
 My 3yo finds it easier to push paper clips into popsicle sticks.

 To set up this activity, attach a flower cutout to a popsicle stick.
 I made mine using a scallop flower punch.
 Write numbers 1 to 5 on each flower.
 Invite your child to push paper clips onto the popsicle stick as leaves according to the numbers on the flowers.

 Related: Monster Eyes Counting is another cute and hands on activity to practice counting.

 3) Paper Clip Flower Petal Addition / Subtraction

 This variation is great for the kindergarteners.
 Challenge them to solve some simple addition/subtraction problems and push in the corresponding number of paper clips based on the answers.
 To set up this activity, attach some cardboard circles to popsicle sticks.
 Write the simple addition/subtraction problems on the cardboard circles.
 Invite your child to solve the math problems and push paper clips onto the cardboard circle based on the answers.

-Tip: No paper clips at home?
-Wooden clothespin is a good alternative.
+TIP: No paper clips at home?
+Wooden clothespins are a good alternative.

 Looking for more flower theme learning activities?
-Our garden learning shelf is full of hands on garden theme activities for toddlers and preschoolers.
+Our garden learning shelf is full of hands-on garden themed activities for toddlers and preschoolers.